NIH Clinical Trials Information

 4) Is the effect that will be evaluated a health-related biomedical or behavioral outcome?

-If you need help determining whether your current or a future study would be considered by NIH to be a clinical trial, see the NIH webpage on the definition that includes case studies, FAQs and other resources that can help.
+If you need help determining whether your current or a future study would be considered by NIH to be a clinical trial, see the NIH webpage on the definition that includes case studies, FAQs and other resources that can help (NIH updated this webpage, including the case studies, on January 4, 2018).
 Further, NIH has released a new podcast,: “Understanding the Definition of a Clinical Trial and What That Means for You” as resource in this area.